DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-01-06-closing-an-application.md

 ## Background

+Candidates and providers can close applications for a number of reasons, leading to several different final application statuses.

-Candidates can end their application by:
+Candidates can close their application by:

 - withdrawing their application (application withdrawn)
 - declining an offer (declined)